ansys/pyansys-dev-guide/doc/source/how-to/deprecating.rst

 Maintainer tasks
 ----------------

-When a library is no longer maintained or has been replaced by a better alternative,

 If you are a maintainer of a library that is being deprecated, please follow these steps.
 As an illustrative example, the deprecation of `PyAdditive Widgets <https://github.com/ansys/pyadditive-widgets>`_ is used in this guide.